· By Salman Habib Chaudhry · Google Ads · 7 min read

 DIY Google Ads if you have 10+ hours/week, some analytical comfort, and willingness to learn.
 Budget for some waste during the learning curve.

 Hire an agency if your time is better spent closing deals, if you’re spending $2,000+/month (management pays for itself), or if you’ve tried DIY and it’s not working.
+If you’re weighing that decision, our guide to what Google Ads management actually includes breaks down the monthly scope and the common pricing models.

 Digital Estate Media manages Google Ads for Ontario businesses with campaigns starting at $1,500/month management + your ad spend.
 See our full Google Ads Management service or book a free audit of your existing account.